FIRMMsoftware/firmm_docs/docs/FAQ.md

 ## Does FIRMM work with GE or PHILIPS scanners?

-FIRMM is designed to work with any scanner as long as DICOM data can be sent to a Samba shared network directory on the FIRMM host computer.
+FIRMM is designed to work with any scanner as long as DICOM data can be sent to a SAMBA shared network directory on the FIRMM host computer.
+All of our documentation and DICOM streaming shortcuts, etc., are currently built for ease of use with SIEMENS scanners and SIEMENS' real-time DICOM transfer.
+We are still working on the PHILIPS and GE modes for FIRMM.

 ## How do I test FIRMM?